Platform compatibility tags

 Implementations with a very unstable ABI may use the first 6 bytes (as 8 base64-encoded characters) of the SHA-256 hash of their source code revision and compiler flags, etc, but will probably not have a great need to distribute binary distributions.
 Each implementation’s community may decide how to best use the ABI tag.

-The platform tag is simply distutils.util.get_platform() with all hyphens - and periods . replaced with underscore _.
+In its simplest form, the platform tag is sysconfig.get_platform() with all hyphens - and periods . replaced with underscore _.
+Until the removal of distutils in Python 3.12, this was distutils.util.get_platform().
+For example:

 • win32